-on visitors (e.g. length of stay, arrange with manager) Village by-laws and village overnight if approved by the care manager.
-17.4 Does the village have village by-laws? ☐ Yes ⊠ No nave vinage by lane.
+on visitors (e.g. length of stay, arrange with manager) Village by-laws and village Due to the size and nature of the care suites, visitors may stay overnight if approved by the care manager.
+17.4 Does the village have village by-laws? ☐ Yes ⊠ No nave vinage by iame.
 By law, residents may, by special resolution at a residents meeting and with the agreement of the operator, make, change or revoke by-laws for the village.
-Note: See notice at end of document regarding inspection of village by-laws 17.5 Does the operator have other rules for the village. ∑ Yes □ No If yes: Please refer to schedule 3 of the residence contract for the village rules.
+Note: See notice at end of document regarding inspection of village by-laws 17.5 Does the operator have other rules for the village.
 Resident input 17.6 Does the village have a residents committee established under the Retirement Villages Act 1999? to deal with the operator on behalf of residents about the day-to-day running of the village and any complaints or proposals raised by residents.
 You may like to ask the village manager about an opportunity to talk with members of the resident committee about living in this village.
-Part 18 - Accreditation 18.1 Is the village voluntarily accredited through an industrybased accreditation scheme? ☒ No, village is not accredited☐ Yes, village is voluntarily accredited through: Note: Retirement village accreditation schemes are industry-based schemes.
-The Retirement Villages Act 1999 does not establish an accreditation scheme or standards for retirement villages Part 19 - Waiting list 19.1 Does the village maintain a waiting list for entry?
-If yes, ☐ Yes ⊠ No what is the fee to join the waiting list? ☐ No fee ☐ Fee of \$ which is ☐ refundable on entry to the village ☐ non-refundable
+Part 18 - Accreditation 18.1 Is the village voluntarily accredited through an industrybased accreditation scheme? ☒ No, village is not accredited☐ Yes, village is voluntarily accredited through: accreditation schemes are industry-based schemes.
+The Retirement of establish an accreditation scheme or standards for retirement villages.
+Part 19 - Waiting list 19.1 Does the village maintain a waiting list for entry?
+If yes, ☐ Yes ⊠ No what is the fee to join the waiting list? ☐ No fee ☐ Fee of \$ which is refundable on entry to the village ☐ non-refundable